3 Hip Stretches You Should Do Every Day

 Once you’re comfortable in the pose, hold the stretch for five deep breaths per side.
 “Your breath can help massage your hip flexors with every cycle,” Rountree says.

 Ready to get started?
 Here’s how to perform each stretch.
 As always, safety is key.
 The stretches here may be different or more advanced than those you’ll experience in a SilverSneakers class.
-If you have a chronic condition, balance issues, or injuries, talk to your doctor about how you can exercise safely.
+If you have a chronic condition, an injury, or balance issues, talk to your doctor about how you can exercise safely.

 Hip Stretch #1: Lunge in a Chair